Definition of Pre-eclampsia

 Patients with severe pre-eclampsia might benefit from magnesium sulfate which is also used in eclampsia-related convulsions.
 Additionally, magnesium sulfate in pre-eclampsia has been shown to prevent eclampsia.
 If magnesium sulfate is indicated, the patient should be admitted to the intensive care unit due to the high risk of end-organ failure associated with the administration of MgSO4.

-Cesarean section is indicated for delivery in patients with eclampsia.
+A cesarean section is indicated for delivery in patients with eclampsia.

 Approximately, 20% of women who develop pre-eclampsia eventually develop chronic hypertension or microalbuminuria that does not resolve after delivery.
 Accordingly, laboratory monitoring in the first 72 hours after delivery is indicated where most patients show a dramatic improvement.
-Further follow-up with blood pressure measurement and urine assessment for proteinuria is indicated too.
+A further follow-up with blood pressure measurement and urine assessment for proteinuria is indicated too.